omdevteam/om/docs_src/example_pilatus_geom.rst

-Example *pilatus.geom* for the Pilatus detector
+Example *pilatus.geom* for the Pilatus Detector
 -----------------------------------------------

 .. code-block:: ini